Afsoon-Ghazanfari/Afsoon-Ghazanfari/README.md

 ## I am a data science learner, a physicist, and a curious geek about Data Analysis

 - 🔭 I’m currently working on "Salary Predictor project" in ReDI School
-- 🌱 I’m currently learning Power BI
+- 🌱 I’m currently learning Tableau
 - 📫 How to reach me: afsoon.ghazanfari@gmail.com
 - 🤝 I’m looking to collaborate on Data Analysis or Data Science projects
 <h3 align="left">Connect with me:</h3>